abs-lang/abs/docs/types/builtin-function.md

 are actually "generic", but the syntax you see makes you think those are specific to the string, integer, etc object.

-The trick is very simple; whenever ABS' interpreter seem a method call such as `object.func(arg)` it will actually translate it to `func(object, arg)`.
+The trick is very simple; whenever the ABS' interpreter seem a method call such as `object.func(arg)` it will actually translate it to `func(object, arg)`.

 Don't believe us?
 Try with these examples: